French Christmas Traditions & Customs

 Not only to Christmas traditions in France vary from other countries, but they also celebrate differently in each specific region of the country itself.

 Some regions even celebrate other Christmas related festivals throughout the entire month of December, not just on the 25th.
 An example of this comes from the eastern and northern regions, where la fête de Saint Nicolas begins on December 6th and marks the beginning of the Christmas season.
 This celebration is generally focused on the tour of Saint Nicolas, sometimes substituted with a traditional Santa Clause, who goes from house to house distributing treats and bread to wise and courteous children.
 Alternatively, there is another figure, that of the Bogeyman, who accompanies Saint Nicolas and is said to hand out sticks to children who are unwise and generally poorly behaved.

 The Lyon region, in the eastern central part of the country, holds a Fête des Lumières (festival of lights) from December 6th to December 9th each year.
 The tradition dictates that each home in the area place candles outside the windows to show their gratitude for the Virgin Mary.
-In addition to the townsfolk putting lights in the windows, the Basilica of Fourvière is lit up in many different colors and the Place des Terreaux hosts a different light show each year.
-These regionally specific traditions are truly remarkable and anyone traveling throughout the country during these dates should make it a point to stop in and experience the wonder.
+In addition to the townsfolk putting lights in the windows, the Basilica of Fourvière is lit up in many different colors, and the Place des Terreaux hosts a different light show each year.

 Christmas trees are more of a German tradition (Oh, Tannenbaum), but some French families have adopted the custom.
-Those around the French-German border are more likely to put up Christmas trees, but there are some homes throughout the country that will also use them.
+Those around the French-German border are more likely to put up Christmas trees, but some families throughout the country will also have them.